mozilla/addons-server/docs/topics/api/shelves.rst

 .. _homepage-shelves:

-This endpoint returns the enabled shelves displayed on the AMO Homepage below the hero area.
+This endpoint returns the shelves to display on the AMO Homepage.
+A single, randomly selected, primary hero shelf and a single, randomly selected secondary hero shelf is returned, along with the enabled shelves.

 .. http:get:: /api/v5/shelves/

     :query int page_size: Maximum number of results to return for the requested page.
 Defaults to 25.
+    :query string lang: Activate translations in the specific language for that query.
+(See :ref:`translated fields <api-overview-translations>`)
-    :query int page_count: The number of pages available in the pagination.
+    :>query int page_count: The number of pages available in the pagination.
-    :query int count: The number of results for this query.
+    :>json int count: The number of results for this query.
-    :query string next: The URL of the next page of results.
+    :>json string next: The URL of the next page of results.
-    :query string previous: The URL of the previous page of results.
+    :>json string previous: The URL of the previous page of results.
     :>json array results: The array of shelves displayed on the AMO Homepage.
     :>json string results[].title: The title of the shelf.
     :>json string results[].url: The configured URL using the shelf's endpoint and criteria; links to the shelf's returned add-ons.